 Kevin is a nationally recognized facilitator and analyst of homeland security challenges.
-He leads our Homeland Security Sector, helping clients achieve extraordinary results in business resilience; exercises; policy and program assessment; planning, training and experimentation; and public health assessments; with 130 experts around the country.
+He is senior advisor to our Homeland Security Sector, helping clients achieve extraordinary results in business resilience; exercises; policy and program assessment; planning, training and experimentation; and public health assessments; with 130 experts around the country.

 The Homeland Security Sector’s focus on resilience and security complements Cadmus’ broader offerings in the areas of energy efficiency and sustainability, environmental security, and international development.

 Kevin is the facilitator and lead developer of the Principals-Level Exercise (PLE) and the Senior Officials Exercise (SOE) series—the federal government’s premier exercises for senior homeland security officials, including Cabinet Secretaries and the President.
 In that capacity, he works closely with officials at all levels of government to develop, conduct, and assess the results of exercises that examine the nation’s capacity to manage catastrophic events.

 In the energy sector, Kevin has designed and facilitated response and recovery exercises for a number of electrical utilities across the United states.
 Internationally, he has facilitated multinational conferences and exercises, including the 2016 Nuclear Security Ministerial (Apex Gold), the 2015 Nuclear Security Summit Sherpa meeting (Vilnius, Lithuania), the 2015 US-France Biodefense Bilateral Cooperation Exercise (Paris, France), and the Black Ice International Bioterrorism Response exercise (Montreux, Switzerland).
 In addition, Kevin directs analytical and strategic planning projects and facilitates a range of executive-level tabletop exercises and seminars for other federal departments, state and local governments, academic institutions, and international organizations as well as private sector leaders.